COVID-19: Vulnerable Populations and Palliative Care: Call for Social Justice

 July 9 | 3:00 – 4:30 p.m.
 EST

-In this third webinar of the series, interdisciplinary speakers will discuss the impact of the pandemic upon diverse vulnerable populations, including Black/African Americans, Latinx and Native American communities, persons with disabilities, immigrants, persons who are incarcerated, older adults, nursing home residents, and persons who are homeless.
-The central role of palliative care across all systems will be addressed and a trauma-informed perspective in working with those affected by the pandemic, as well as the critical importance of workforce education and training.
+In this third webinar of the series, interdisciplinary speakers discuss the impact of the pandemic upon diverse vulnerable populations, including Black/African Americans, Latinx and Native American communities, persons with disabilities, immigrants, persons who are incarcerated, older adults, nursing home residents, and persons who are homeless.
+The central role of palliative care across all systems is addressed and a trauma-informed perspective in working with those affected by the pandemic, as well as the critical importance of workforce education and training.

 - Heather A. Hatcher, Esq., MPH, Member, New York City Bar Association Health Law and Science and Law Committees

 - Mary Beth Morrissey, Esq., PhD, MPH, NYSBA HLS Public Health Law Committee Co-Chair, Member, New York City Bar Association Immigration and Nationality Committee and Immediate Past Chair, Bioethical Issues Committee, FLGEC, and Collaborative for Palliative Care

 - Christopher Comfort, MD, Calvary Hospital, Collaborative for Palliative Care

 - Thomas Caprio, MD, University of Rochester, FLGEC